mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.1/release-notes/2.1.0/index.md

 ## Resource Limits for Containers

-It is now possible to set CPU and memory limits on services which are greater than the minimum guaranteed CPU/memory resources specified.
-This means that services can run with a guarantee of some amount of CPU and memory, while being allowed to consume up to a greater amount of these resources when free CPU cycles and/or memory is available on the machine.
-For more information, see the documentation on [creating services](/mesosphere/dcos/2.1/deploying-services/creating-services/).
+It is now possible to set CPU and memory limits on services that are greater than the minimum guaranteed CPU/memory resources specified.
+This means that services can run with a guarantee of some amount of CPU and memory, while being allowed to consume up to a greater amount of these resources when free CPU cycles and/or memory is available.
+For more information, see [Creating Services](/mesosphere/dcos/2.1/deploying-services/creating-services/).

 # Previous Releases
 To review changes from the most recent previous releases, see the following links: